Michael-soft-216/hashcat/README.md

 ## *hashcat* ##
+Simple Example List Rewritten By
+MichaelSoft Development :')To Get Any Of the Pws Cracked

 **hashcat** is the world's fastest and most advanced password recovery utility, supporting five unique modes of attack for over 300 highly-optimized hashing algorithms. hashcat currently supports CPUs, GPUs, and other hardware accelerators on Linux, Windows, and macOS, and has facilities to help enable distributed password cracking.